Hey parents - it's time to start planning for Fall Break!

 Meet the Queen

 The queen bee, we mean!
 Hunter's Honey Farm is a great family destination in all seasons, but it's particularly enjoyable in the fall when the scenic drive a bit more colorful.
 Call ahead and schedule a tour - they have several options to choose from and can do tours tailored to your family group.
 You can bottle your own "honey bear," make a beeswax candle and see exactly how that golden, tasty honey is processed from the hive to the bottle!
-Don't miss the demonstration hive in the gift shop and be sure to have a cool glass of honey lemonade or fruit punch before you go.
+Don't miss the demonstration hive in the gift shop and be sure to have a cool glass of honey lemonade or fruit punch before you head out to your next adventure.

 Take a Hike